Orsted CEO Mads Nipper Addresses Challenges and Hope for Biden’s Offshore Wind Plan

 See also: Orsted acquires remaining stake in 1,100 MW Ocean Wind 1 project off New Jersey coast

-Last week, governors from six Northeastern states—Maryland, Connecticut, , New Jersey, New York, and —united in a letter to President Biden, urging federal action to support struggling offshore wind projects.
+Last week, governors from six Northeastern states—Maryland, Connecticut, , New Jersey, New York, and Rhode Island—united in a letter to President Biden, urging federal action to support struggling offshore wind projects.
 Their requests included making it easier for offshore wind projects to qualify for clean energy tax credits, expediting permitting processes, and establishing a program to allocate a portion of revenue generated by federal offshore wind leases to states.

 The urgency stems from the crucial role offshore wind plays in the Northeast states' efforts to transition away from fossil fuel-generated electricity.
 These states have set ambitious targets for the installation of offshore wind technology in the coming decade, making the success of President Biden's plan of paramount importance.